Mercedes-Benz EQC Review & Prices

 Twisty road

-Mercedes didn’t design the EQC with hard cornering in mind, but it remains tidy in bends, only struggling through corners when its sizable weight overawes the tyres' grip.
-An Audi e-tron and certainly the BMW iX3 is better when the road goes bendy, the EQC is by no means out of its depth.
+Mercedes didn’t design the EQC with hard cornering in mind, but it remains tidy in bends, only struggling through corners when its sizeable weight overawes the tyres' grip.
+The Jaguar I-Pace and BMW iX3 are better when the road goes bendy, but the EQC is by no means out of its depth.

 While the Mercedes isn’t exactly agile on country roads, it is quick, the instant power of the electric motors means you can slingshot out of bends and the car’s four-wheel drive system gives it plenty of grip on slippery roads.